reaper47/183-day-rule/README.md

 # Installation

-Download and execute the [release binary](https://github.com/reaper47/183-day-rule/releases) for your OS.
+Download and execute the [release](https://github.com/reaper47/183-day-rule/releases) for your OS.

 # Usage